 Love something more than yourself

 I’ve already stressed the importance of investing in friends and family.
-It’s not just that they might one day save you; it is also because having things that you love more than yourself gives you something for which to stick around.
+It’s not just that they might one day save you; it is also because having others in your life that you love more than yourself gives you something for which to stick around.
 When you’re alone in the midst of self-loathing surrounded by utter darkness hope is the tiny light you grasp at and carry with you – the hope that you can make it home to those that you love.

 I’ve always been impressed and a little bit intimidated by friends who suffer from depression but somehow manage to keep a family life with kids on track and hold down full-time jobs.
-Stupidly, I attributed them as being superhuman when it was actually that they had stuff in their lives that they loved more than themselves.
+I pedestaled them as being superhuman but later learned that it was the others they loved that kept them in the world.

 Now, I’m not advocating the acquisition of children as a solution to depression but try to fill your life with things and people you enjoy and love.
 Consider getting a pet if you can – no, I’m not comparing kids to pets: pets are way less demanding and much less complicated.